jlwiza/zdb/readme.md

 ## Why ZDB?

-I built this on a whim because any time I used a debugger with zig, whether it was lldb dgb or windbg, `std.debug.print` was just a lot more powerful.
+I built this on a whim because any time I used a debugger with zig, whether it was lldb gdb or whatever. `std.debug.print` was just a lot more powerful.
 It had larger scope would work better with globals.
-You have to install this entire package.
-The setup can be a pain depending on you're OS.
-I wanted that same simplicity for debugging, but with the ability to pause execution and inspect program state, since there is no hidden control flow in zig, set it up for extensibility.
+It made it hard to justify using an external debugger.
+I wanted that same simplicity for printing zig already gave me for free and leverage that. but with the ability to pause execution and inspect program state.
+Since there is no hidden control flow in zig, zig made it really pretty easy.

 The approach is almost embarrassingly simple: inject a function call before each line that can pause execution and let you examine all variables in scope - local, global, and thread-local. but, what surprised me was the performance, It's was so fast in fact, at first I thought it was broken.
 Despite zero optimization effort.
-Just A lot faster than traditional debuggers that context-switch to external processes.
+It's A lot faster than traditional debuggers that context-switch to external processes.

 This started as a weekend experiment to see if Zig's comptime features could make debugging better.
 In most languages, building something like this would require wrestling with AST parsers, complex build system integrations, or platform-specific debugging APIs.
-In Zig, the first working version was under 500 lines of straightforward code.
+In Zig, the first working prototype was under 500 lines of straightforward code.

 ## Features